VagueCoder/RESTful-API-Go-Endpoint/README.md

 You should get an ID from Mongo server something like `{"InsertedID":"5ff46d7b9927aae97da877b8"}`.
 This confirms the load operation.

 #### 2. Retrieve the data using GET request
-* Just hit the url `localhost:8080` using any browser or Postman and you should data loaded, probably in flattened style.
+* Just hit the url `localhost:8080` using any browser or Postman, and you should get the data loaded earlier, probably in flattened style.
 ```
 [{"records":[{"city":"Berlin","country":"Germany","famous foods":{"count":3,"foods":["Currywurst","Döner Kebab","Bockwurst"]},"name":"Alfreds Futterkiste"},{"city":"México D.F.","country":"Mexico","name":"Ana Trujillo Emparedados y helados"}]}]
 ```